 - ½ cup (120 mL) low-fat or whole milk, room temperature

 - Coarse sugar, such as pure cane sugar for sprinkling on top

 - Preheat oven to 400° F. Line a standard muffin tin with paper liners.

 - In a large bowl, whisk together the flour, baking soda, salt, cocoa and spices.
 Set aside

-- In a medium bowl, whisk together melted butter, brown sugar, egg, sour cream, milk and molasses until well combined.
+- In a medium bowl, whisk together melted butter, brown sugar, molasses, egg, sour cream and milk until well combined.
 Pour wet ingredients over dry ingredients and mix just until combined.

 - Use an ice cream scoop to transfer batter to prepared muffin tin.
-Sprinkle coare sugar on top of muffins if desired.
-Bake at 400 F for 16 to 18 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
+Sprinkle coarse sugar on top if desired.
+Bake at 400° F for 16 to 18 minutes or until a toothpick inserted in the center comes out with little to no crumbs.
 Allow muffins to cool in the pan for a couple minutes before transferring to a wire rack to cool completely.